Posted on September 24, 2021 and last updated on February 04, 2025

 • Difficulty: easy to moderate

-• Sights: Forbes Pond, wetland area
+• Sights: Forbes Pond, wetland

-On the east side, you can walk along an old dirt road, which is wide and easy—possibly accessible to hardy wheelchairs—to the other edge of the pond.
+On the east side, you can walk along an old dirt road, which is wide and easy — possibly accessible to hardy wheelchairs — to the other edge of the pond.
 From the parking area, it’s just under one mile to the pond.
 The road’s not blazed, but easy to follow.
 Make sue to turn left at a junction at 0.6 miles.
 If you go straight at this point, you’ll eventually walk off the preserve.

 Directions: From the junction of Routes 1 and 195 in West Gouldsboro, follow Route 195 (Pond Road) south 3.2 miles to the parking area on the left.
 The trails on the east side are off Route 186, or West Bay Road, approximately 1.6 miles from the intersection with Route 195.
 There’s a small parking here; the trail starts behind the gate.
+Addresses in the vicinity are (western side) 361 Pond Road and 302 W. Bay Road, both in Gouldsboro.

 Let me know if you have any trail updates or corrections!